mattvperry/ruby-libmpq/README.markdown

-= ruby-libmpq
+# ruby-libmpq

-Description goes here.
+ruby-libmpq is a gem for reading and manipulating Blizzard MPQ files.
+This gem is based heavily on [this one](https://github.com/beaucollins/libmpq-ruby).
+I felt it needed some

-== Contributing to ruby-libmpq
+## Contributing to ruby-libmpq

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
 * Fork the project